 What’s the best winter outerwear for New York City?
 As with everything else, long and warm are the name of the game!
 Basically every woman we saw (myself included) was wearing a hooded black puffer coat, mid-thigh or longer.
 I opted for a fairly inexpensive packable puffer since I haven’t needed a warm coat that often in my life and didn’t want to tote around the bulk, and that was a Big Mistake.
 If there’s one suggestion I can make on what to wear in New York in January or February, it’s a legitimately warm coat.
 I recommend trying out a few of these in advance to find one that suits your body, budget and sensitivity to cold.

 Another fail?
 Gloves that didn’t actually keep my hands warm or dry!
 That’s right, my gloves were good for a gentle breeze but sucked when it came to actual “weather”.
 It was so bad at some point that I shoved 3/4 of my frigid hand in my toddler’s Thinsulate glove when she wasn’t looking.
 Obviously that’s not sustainable, so next time I’ll just buy myself some half-decent gloves before we go on a vacation in winter.
-These look like a great pick, and yes – you can still text and check in on Instagram with them on.
+These look like a great pick for you New York winter clothing guide, and yes – you can still text and check in on Instagram with them on.
 There’s even a pocket on top for hand warmers!

 Speaking of Insta… wanna be friends?